 The new images of old age

-The new old ones are no longer those of 20 years ago.
-Now the baby boomer generation (born in the 1950s and 1960s) is retiring, lifestyles are changing rapidly.
-For older people, this means noticeable change – but it hasn’t arrived everywhere.
-According to a current representative study commissioned by the Federal Anti-Discrimination Agency, negative opinions about old people are apparently particularly widespread in Germany, especially among younger generations.
-And the Corona years seem to have reinforced these images again.
+The new old people are no longer those of 20 years ago.
+Now the baby boomer generation (the baby boomers of the 50s and 60s) is retiring and lifestyles are changing visibly.
+This means noticeable change for older people – but it has not arrived everywhere.
+According to a recent representative study commissioned by the Federal Anti-Discrimination Agency, negative opinions about older people are apparently widespread, especially among younger generations in Germany.
+The Corona years seem to have reinforced this.

-The problem: Negative images of aging can downright paralyze older people.
-And physically and mentally.
-On the other hand, positive inspire.
-There are studies that say that people with a positive attitude towards old age live almost 8 years longer than others.
+The problem: negative images of old age can downright paralyse older people, both physically and mentally.
+Positive ones, on the other hand, inspire.
+There are studies that say that people with a positive attitude towards old age live almost eight years longer than others.

-And when are you old anyway?
-In Germany, younger people think that people are over 61 on average.
-The self-assessment of older people is much higher on average, at a good 69.
+When is one old anyway?
+In Germany, younger people on average think that people over 61 are old.
+The self-assessment of older people is on average much higher, at a good 69.
 In a European comparison, 63-year-olds were considered old on average.

 Isn’t it much more important: How do I grow old?
-What do I do with the years of longer life that I have gained, how do I want to live?
+What will I do with the years I have gained from living longer, how do I want to live?

 Click here to display content from YouTube.